One year on: What have we learned since news of COVID-19 first broke? | DW | 29.12.2020

 At the beginning of the second week of January 2020, Chinese authorities made the first public announcement that a new type of virus was rampant in the city of Wuhan.

-Now, at the end of December, there are more than 1.5 million infections in Germany and around 80 million worldwide.
+Now, at the end of December, there have been more than 1.5 million infections in Germany and more than 80 million worldwide.

-Here's an overview of what has been discovered about the virus to date, and how far medicine has progressed in the fight against the SARS-CoV-2 virus.
+Here's an overview of what has been discovered about the virus to date, and how far medicine has progressed in the fight against SARS-CoV-2, the novel coronavirus.

 When the existence of the virus was announced, the first infection of a human by a vertebrate animal had apparently already occurred several weeks earlier.